trangttdang/Farmacy/README.md

 - Implemented an iterative dynamic programming algorithm to find the maximum sum of contiguous growing degree days, suggesting plant and harvest date
 - Implemented mathematical model to find irrigation interval days for each crop to suggest irrigation schedule
 - Implemented recommendation system based on time-series data using Latent Dirichlet Allocation (LDA) in python to recommend fertilize schedule for each crop
+- Implemented crop recommendation to provide farmers with top 5 crops they should plant according to their soil type and weather data at their farm
+- Implemented crop image classification with CoreML MobileNetV2 to tells farmers the name of crop in the given photo

 ## Product Spec